TITLE 77: PUBLIC HEALTH

 ix) Environmental emergencies;

-x) Hazardous materials recognition and response;
+x) Hazardous materials recognition and response (all hazards recognition and response);

 xi) High risk obstetric emergencies (bleeding, medical, and trauma);